nwekecosmas/alx-low_level_programming/0x08-recursion/README.md

-my readme for this directory 8
+This directory is for recursion